Architecture

 Not later than the end of the second year, students are expected to demonstrate competence in at least one foreign language relevant to their field of study.
 Language competence is more than a formality and requires some acquaintance with literature in the chosen language; competency may be demonstrated by a grade of B or better in a full-year intermediate-level language course or through examination.
 By the end of the second year, all course and language requirements are normally completed, and the student’s field of interest is defined.
 At this point the director of doctoral studies (DDS) works with the student to identify a thesis adviser, who may or may not be from the School of Architecture.

-In the fall term of the third year, students are required to take oral examinations on three topics relevant to their field of doctoral research.
-The three field exams are administered by the thesis adviser and two additional examiners selected by the student.
+In the fall term of the third year, students are required to take an oral examination on three topics relevant to their field of doctoral research.
+The exam, combining questions on each of the three fields in one two-hour session, is administered by the thesis adviser and two additional examiners selected by the student.
 Following their successful completion, the DDS, in consultation with the student’s principal adviser, appoints the student’s dissertation committee, which consists of the student’s principal adviser plus two additional faculty members.
 It is typical for one of the dissertation committee members to come from outside the School of Architecture, with selection based on the student’s area of interest.

 At the end of the third year or, at latest, the beginning of the fourth, students are expected to defend their dissertation prospectus, a preliminary proposal of their dissertation topic.
 The prospectus comprises a description of the topic, an outline of a detailed program of research, and an annotated bibliography.
 Upon passing all pre-dissertation requirements including the field exams and prospectus defense, students are admitted to candidacy for the Ph.D. and are “ABD” (all but dissertation).
 At this point, they embark on their dissertation research and writing, submitting drafts of the dissertation chapters as they are completed.
 The dissertation committee guides and monitors the student’s progress through the course of writing and evaluates the dissertation upon completion.